Sbakken21/mern-tracker/README.md

 ### Todo
 - Add confirm modal for deleting tasks
+- Add dates for when task is created
 - Add edit feature for tasks
 - Add OAuth for Google and GitHub